Osanchez/PluginVerification/README.md

 # PluginVerification
-AIO site for selling Minecraft plugins, integrated anti-piracy verification server for plugins, community forumn
+AIO site for selling Minecraft plugins, integrated anti-piracy verification server for plugins, Community forumn

 # The Issue
 Many developers face a big issue when developing paid software.
 This major issue is piracy.
 Many upcoming developers that I know spend hundreds of hours